How to write a history book, Barry Fox, ghostwriter

-How to Write a History Book
+How to Write and Publish a History Book

 1. Ask yourself why you want to write your book